 We must note that Troy-Bilt also sells a model with just the Storm 3090 name (no “XP”).
 That blower has a hand-cranked chute control, not the electronic joystick.
 Make sure to get the right one if you decide to buy.

 This Troy-Bilt is nearly identical to the 30-inch Craftsman 357cc Dual-Stage Snowblower (88396).
 The only real difference is that the Craftsman doesn’t have heated handles.
 Sears, Craftsman’s primary retailer, offers a longer service plan (five years) than Lowe’s, which is a good thing, but our older Troy-Bilt 30-inch has never had any issues in six years, which confirms Sikkema’s strong opinion regarding the machine’s reliability.
 If for any reason the Craftsman is more convenient to purchase, however, you’ll be just as satisfied with that blower as with the Troy-Bilt.

 Flaws but not dealbreakers

-As Sikkema points out about all 30-inch blowers, the Troy-Bilt will have a hard time going through a standard door.
-It will make it through a 34-inch door, but just barely.
-If you have a back patio that you like to keep clear of snow and the only way to get there is through the rear door of the garage, this blower may not be able to get there.
+As Sikkema points out about all 30-inch blowers, the Troy-Bilt Storm 3090 XP will have a hard time going through a standard door.
+It will get through a 34-inch door, but just barely.
+If you have a back patio that you like to keep clear of snow, and the only access is through the rear door of the garage, this blower may not be able to get there.